Horse Riding and Wildlife Conservation

 During your leisure time you may go on walks and hikes around the reserve or to local places of interest; go fishing or canoeing on one of the many dams or swim in the pool at the volunteer house.
 We highly recommend a weekend visit to Victoria Falls (a 1 hour flight).
 This can be organised when you are at the programme.

-You will be housed in volunteer accommodation of up to 12 people.
-The rooms are shared with well decorated single beds.
-There is shared bathrooms and hot water is provided.
-You will receive 3 cooked meals a day and we also cater for vegetarians and vegans so if you have any dietary requirements please do let us know in advance.
-This project is all about spending time with nature- there is no WiFi, however, you can purchase a Zimbabwean SIM card which you can use to access 3G however, signal is unreliable.
-Be prepared to be off the grid!
+There are two accommodation options at the reserve and both will blow your socks off.
+Both are in the middle of the game reserve and are unique, comfy, have hot and cold running water and give an authentic African experience.
+Bedding and towels are included, and the project manager lives close by.
+You will receive 3 cooked meals a day and we also cater for vegetarians and vegans.
+This project is all about spending time with nature- there is no WiFi.
+You can purchase a Zimbabwean SIM card which you can use to access 3G however signal is unreliable so be prepared to be off the grida bit.

 Zimbabwe is based in the middle of Southern Africa.
 At present there is no quarantine requirements on arrival so you can head straight to the project from the airport.
 Zimbabwe is renowned by locals as being the best place to do a safari because there are considerably fewer tourists, and the nature reserves are much more wild and free.
 It is home to Victoria Falls, one of the 7 wonders of the world, and the largest waterfall in the world, being 2x higher and wider than Niagara Falls, and a hot spot for adrenalin sports like skydiving, rafting and bungee jumping.
 There are some of the largest national parks in Africa, the largest man-made lake in the world (Lake Kariba), fantastic fishing, beautiful cities, endless horizons and cultural diversity.
 “Zimbos” (as they call themselves), are friendly and love showing volunteers their way of life, culture, and history.